 There are several tried and tested methods you can adopt.
 These include:

 - Asking your customers for feedback and ideas for improvement.

-- Honesty is the only policy.
+- Remembering that honesty is the only policy.

-- Offer a no-quibble guarantee.
+- Offering a no-quibble guarantee.

-4. What do I need to know about my customers?
+5. What do I need to know about my customers?

 Learn as much as you can about your different customer segments.
 Find out what, when and how your customers like to buy, and use this information to improve the service you offer.